admin-shell-io/smt-semantic-models/README.md

-# **REVIEW-VERSION**

-Resolution of findings will be done in Branch https://github.com/admin-shell-io/smt-semantic-models/tree/smt-xg/BatteryPass_FindingResolution

 # Legal Note

 Despite great efforts to ensure the accuracy, reliability and precision of technical and non-technical information, the IDTA cannot give any explicit or implicit assurance or warranty in respect of the accuracy of the provided aspect models for BatteryPass.